Fabri-D/MythGenerator/README.md

 ## 📌 Project Overview

-The project began with the creation of an extensive list of mythological creatures from different cultures worldwide.
-Using ChatGPT, a total of **470 mythological entity names** were compiled.

-Then:

-- The **Wikipedia API** was used to extract English articles related to each creature.
-- A filtering process ensured only relevant articles were included (e.g., containing terms like *"mythical"*).
+MythGenerator explores controlled creative text generation through domain-specific fine-tuning.

+The development process included:

+1. Compilation of **470 mythological entities** across cultures.
+2. Automated content retrieval via the **Wikipedia API**.
+3. Filtering and cleaning for mythologically relevant material.
-- The dataset was reduced to **370 high-quality articles**.
+4. Reduction to **370 curated articles**.
-- The content was structured and stored in JSON format for processing.
-- The text was tokenized and formatted according to GPT-2 training specifications.
-- Special tokens such as `USER` and `ASSISTANT` were added to help the model understand structure.
-- The model was trained and fine-tuned to generate mythological text based on user prompts.
+5. Structured JSON formatting.
+6. Conversion into GPT-2–compatible training sequences.
+7. Addition of structural dialogue tokens (`USER`, `ASSISTANT`) to simulate conditional prompting.
+8. Fine-tuning of GPT-2 on the curated dataset.

+The objective was not general storytelling, but stylistically coherent myth-style narrative generation.

 ---

+## 🧠 Model Architecture

+- Base model: **GPT-2**
+- Framework: **HuggingFace Transformers**
+- Backend: **PyTorch**
+- Training objective: Autoregressive (causal language modeling)
+- Optimization: Token-level cross-entropy
+- Conditioning: Structured prompt formatting

+The model generates continuations from prompts of the form:

+> "In an ancient world, there was a myth of..."

+and produces culturally-inspired myth narratives.

+---

 ## 🖥️ Application Interface

-The application provides a simple graphical interface:
+The repository includes a runnable graphical interface built in Python.

+Features:

-- A prompt input field
+- Prompt input field
-- A "Generate" button
+- Generate button
-- A text output area where the generated myth appears

-Users can enter prompts such as:

-> "In an ancient world, there was a myth of a cave wolf..."

-And the model generates a fictional myth narrative based on that input.
+- Text output panel
+- Local inference using the fine-tuned model

+The interface allows real-time generation without requiring retraining.

 ---

-## 🐺 Example 1 — Cave Wolf
+## 🐺 Example — Cave Wolf

 Prompt:
 > "In an ancient world, there was a myth of a cave wolf"

-Generated output example:
+Generated output:

 ![Cave Wolf Example](cap01.jpg)

 ---

-## 🦊 Example 2 — Shadow Fox
+## 🦊 Example — Shadow Fox

 Prompt:
 > "In an ancient world, there was the myth of the Shadow Fox"

-Generated output example:
+Generated output:

 ![Shadow Fox Example](cap02.jpg)